-Language model The decoder in a Transformer is used to autoregressively produce an output sequence.
+The decoder in an encoder-decoder Transformer is used to autoregressively produce an output sequence.
 That is, at each output timestep, a token is sampled from the model's predicted distribution and the sample is fed back into the model to produce a prediction for the next output timestep, and so on.
-As such, a Transformer decoder (without an encoder) can be used as a language model (LM), i.e. a model trained solely for next-step prediction [Liu et al., 2018; Radford et al., 2018; Al-Rfou et al., 2019].
+As such, a Transformer decoder (without an encoder) can be used as a language model (LM), i.e. a model trained solely for next-step prediction (Liu et al., 2018; Radford et al., 2018; Al-Rfou et al., 2019).
+This constitutes the second model structure we consider.
 A schematic of this architecture is shown in Figure 4, middle.
-In fact, early work on transfer learning for NLP used this architecture with a language modeling objective as a pre-training method [Radford et al., 2018].
+In fact, early work on transfer learning for NLP used this architecture with a language modeling objective as a pre-training method (Radford et al., 2018).